Want to save money on your car insurance? Find and compare free custom quotes here.

 A driving record fraught with tickets and accidents could mean paying considerably more for insurance coverage.
 On the other hand, drivers with clean records free of speeding offenses, DUI charges and at-fault accidents pay a lot less.

 State minimum insurance in New Mexico means having at least a 25/50/10 coverage level.
 Standard coverage is considered liability only, and covers only the damage a driver causes in an accident — not the driver’s vehicle.
 Full coverage can include uninsured/underinsured motorist liability coverage as well as comprehensive and collision coverage.
 Comprehensive and collision coverage are optional and important components of insurance coverage.
-Collision pays for expenses related to repairing or replacing a vehicle after an accident.
-Comprehensive covers non-collision related damages such as fire damage, vehicle theft, weather-related claims and damage caused by animals.
+Collision pays for expenses related to repairing or replacing your vehicle after an accident.
+Comprehensive covers your vehicle for non-collision related damages such as fire damage, vehicle theft, weather-related claims and damage caused by animals.

 Full coverage can also include rental reimbursement coverage, which covers the cost of a rental vehicle after an accident.
 It also can include roadside assistance for towing and other roadside service expenses.
 Full coverage is also required if a vehicle is financed.
 People who own their vehicles can decide to carry only liability or add more coverage.
 If the vehicle is worth less than $4,000, liability-only might be a good investment.
 Full coverage with collision and comprehensive coverage is recommended for vehicles worth more than $4,000.